ibrahimovhuseyn/Azal_app/README.md

 # React + Vite

+You can run these commands to view the project :
+1.At first you open the new terminal
+2.cd .\azal_app\
+3.npm run dev
+4.Open new terminal
+5.cd .\azal_app\

 All steps for user  :
 1.Choose your airport country, after your city, choose your airport 2.If you have not logged in, you will be navigated to the sign.in page for log in